statsig-io/docs/docs/statsig-warehouse-native/metrics/funnel.md

   - How long a unit has to complete the funnel, once started, and if the funnel starts when the unit is exposed to the experiment or when they trigger the first event in the funnel
 - Treat Exposure as Initial Funnel Event
   - With this setting enabled, the first step of the funnel is the exposure event of the experiment.
 This makes it easy to measure the conversion rate to the first event, and additionally normalizes the final outcome per experiment-user.
 Note that this is incompatible with session-based funnels.
+- Measure time to complete
+  - Switches the funnel mode into measuring the average time for users to complete a funnel.
+This will create a ratio metric, where the numerator is the sum of funnel seconds-to-complete, and the denominator is the number of completed funnels.
+This can be useful in isolation, or when paired with